beboi0122/Vision_transformers_for_image_segmentation/README.md

 - project
   - requirements.txt: list of python packages needed for the project
-  - tmp.ipynb: jupiter notebook that downloads, analyses and prepares the data
+  - main.ipynb: jupiter notebook that downloads, analyses and prepares the data
+  - PUT_KAGGLE_JSON_HERE: put your own kaggle.json in this folder
 - Dockerfile: For containerization
 - README.md: project description